analyticalmindsltd/smote_variants/README.rst

 ..
 [A_SUWO] Iman Nekooeimehr and Susana K. Lai-Yuen, "Adaptive semi-unsupervised weighted oversampling (A-SUWO) for imbalanced datasets" , Expert Systems with Applications, 2016, pp. 405 - 416

 ..
-[SMOTE_FRST_2T] E. Ramentol and I. Gondres and S. Lajes and R. Bello and Y. Caballero and C. Cornelis and F. Herrera, "Fuzzy-rough imbalanced learning for the diagnosis of High Voltage Circuit Breaker maintenance: The SMOTE-FRST-2T algorithm" , Engineering Applications of Artificial Intelligence, 2016, pp. 134 - 139
+[SMOTE_FRST_2T] Ramento, "Fuzzy-rough imbalanced learning for the diagnosis of High Voltage Circuit Breaker maintenance: The SMOTE-FRST-2T algorithm" , Engineering Applications of Artificial Intelligence, 2016, pp. 134 - 139

 ..
 [AND_SMOTE] Yun, Jaesub and Ha, Jihyun and Lee, Jong-Seok, "Automatic Determination of Neighborhood Size in SMOTE" , Proceedings of the 10th International Conference on Ubiquitous Information Management and Communication, 2016, pp. 100:1--100:8